Viracopos International Airport: History

-Being the second busiest cargo airport in Brazil, Viracopos has 77,000 square meters (646,000 square feet) of cargo terminals, 1,700 square meters (18,300 square feet) for animal cargo, and 1,480 cubic meters (52,200 square feet) of refrigerated space.
-As a major import/export hub, Viracopos enjoys 'express lanes' for courier traffic which are exceptionally quick and unbureaucratic by Brazilian standards.
+Viracopos is the second busiest cargo airport in Brazil, with 77,000 square meters (646,000 square feet) of cargo terminals, 1,700 square meters (18,300 square feet) for animal cargo, and 1,480 cubic meters (52,200 square feet) of refrigerated space.
+As a major import/export hub, Viracopos has 'express lanes' for courier traffic which provide greater frequency.

 Between 2008 and 2010, passenger traffic grew from 1.02 million in 2008 to 7.5 million in 2011.
 The airport can handle 7 million passengers/year.
 The number of flights offered has increased dramatically since Azul Brazilian Airlines made Viracopos its main hub.

 In August 2009, the previous operator Infraero unveiled a R$2,814 million (US$1,482.6 million; €1,038.8 million) investment plan to upgrade Viracopos International Airport, focusing on the preparations for the 2014 FIFA World Cup and the 2016 Summer Olympics.
 The investment intended to provide a new runway, a new passenger terminal, and a new train route, with its main goal being to alleviate the air-traffic concentrated at Guarulhos International Airport.